 May be a Discredited Trope, as it tends to stem from less-than-flattering ethnic stereotypes.
 There's some Values Dissonance to this trope as in some regions (such as the Americas), more specifically in regions without a large Romani population or history with Romani, they're often not viewed as an ethnicity and thusly this stereotype isn't usually deemed as offensive as other ethnic stereotypes.

 Related to Fortune Teller and sub-trope to Ethnic Magician.
-Related to Gypsy Curse (which they may cast).
-Compare to Magical Negro and Magical Native American for other ethnic minorities associated with magic.
+Supertrope to Gypsy Curse (which they may cast).
+Compare to Magical Negro, Magical Asian, Magical Jew, and Magical Native American for other ethnic minorities associated with magic and/or wisdom.